 Treatment: Moderate “load” activities like walking protects cartilage, but running can only add to the damage.
 Switch to low-impact sports like cycling, swimming and rowing.

 For athletes and patients with an active lifestyle, and really, for anyone who likes being able to walk, DeLoor Podiatry recommends cartilage rejuvenation: cell-based cartilage repair before the damage becomes worse.
 This include Rejuvenation Therapy injections (RTI).
 More on this below.

 Inability to wear high heels, shifting, popping, cracking ankles, too much extra movement in the joint– this is caused by ligament damage, and in turn can cause cartilage damage and loss.

 If the cartilage is a cushion between bones, the ligaments are like duct tape also holding the bones together.
 When the ligament is damaged, the joint doesn’t move as it should.

-Treatment: Dr. Loor recommends PRP and stem cell injections.
+Treatment: Dr. Loor recommends rejuvenation therapy injections.
 “It improved symptoms and greatly reduced instability in patients.
 The improvement is even visible in the MRI.
 For more severe instability, ankle surgery may be needed for correction.”

 Paradoxically, medications injected into arthritic joints are also found toxic to cartilage.
 Steroids and local anesthetics containing epinephrine cause cartilage cell death (apoptosis).
 Even NSAIDs may have a negative impact on cartilage cells.
 One study found celecosib hurting the production of cartilage protective chemicals and increasing the production of damaging chemicals.